• Skip to primary navigation

 A Long Goodbye

 Our last morning at Hotel Quelle came much too soon.
-We tried to slow the start to the day with another visit to the hot tub.
+We tried to slow the start of the day with another visit to the hot tub.
 If only we could pack our new morning ritual into our suitcase.

 The mountains outside our room seemed to have moved in closer overnight.
 The waterfalls more alive.
 Why is it that when you have to leave a place that has captured your heart it somehow becomes even cozier?
 The gods of travel like to play the cruelest tricks.